 Recognized as one of the world’s premier string quartets, the Takács Quartet has been in residence at the University of Colorado since 1983 and, in collaboration with other string faculty, has developed a program geared toward students who relish the chance to develop their artistry with a special emphasis on chamber music, in a small tightly knit community where students will not be lost in the crowd.
 Members of the Takács admit a small number of students to their individual classes each year and work intensively with a resident graduate string quartet.
 Although the quartet maintains a high-profile international career, the schedule is managed carefully to allow for regular and frequent periods teaching in Boulder.
-The quartet’s commitment to teaching is enhanced by summer residencies at the Aspen Festival and at the Music Academy of the West, Santa Barbara.
+During the summer, the members of the quartet are on the faculty at the Music Academy of the West in Santa Barbara, where they run an intensive string quartet seminar.
 The Takács is a Visiting Quartet at the Guildhall School of Music and Drama, London.

 The members of the Takács Quartet—Edward Dusinberre, violin; Harumi Rhodes, violin; Geraldine Walther, viola; and András Fejér, cello—are in residency at the College of Music in part thanks to the generous support of Barbara and Ralph Christoffersen.
 Significant scholarships to study with members of the Takács are available, thanks to the Takács Society and the Starling Foundation.

 The Takács perform 80 concerts a year worldwide, maintaining an active career in Europe as well as Australia, New Zealand, Japan and Korea.
 The quartet are Associate Artists at the South Bank Centre in London, performing several concerts there each year and participating in outreach projects.
 Additionally, they perform an exclusive series in Grusin Music Hall every year.
 For ticket information, visit the CU Presents website.